Richard Wright (author): Move to France, later life and death

 In mid-1953, Wright traveled to the Gold Coast, where Kwame Nkrumah was leading the country to independence from British rule, to be established as Ghana.
 Before Wright returned to Paris, he gave a confidential report to the United States consulate in Accra on what he had learned about Nkrumah and his political party.
 After Wright returned to Paris, he met twice with an officer from the U.S. State Department.
 The officer's report includes what Wright had learned from Nkrumah's adviser George Padmore about Nkrumah's plans for the Gold Coast after independence.
 Padmore, a Trinidadian living in London, believed Wright to be a good friend.
 His many letters in the Wright papers at Yale's Beinecke Library attest to this, and the two men continued their correspondence.
 Wright's book on his African journey, Black Power, was published in 1954; its London publisher was Dennis Dobson, who also published Padmore's work.

 Whatever political motivations Wright had for reporting to American officials, he was also an American who wanted to stay abroad and needed their approval to have his passport renewed.
 According to Wright biographer Addison Gayle, a few months later Wright talked to officials at the American embassy in Paris about people he had met in the Communist Party; at the time these individuals were being prosecuted in the US under the Smith Act.

 Historian Carol Polsgrove explored why Wright appeared to have little to say about the increasing activism of the civil rights movement during the 1950s in the United States.
-She found that Wright was under what his friend Chester Himes called "extraordinary pressure" to avoid writing about the US.
-As Ebony magazine delayed publishing his essay, "I Choose Exile," Wright finally suggested publishing it in a white periodical.
-He believed that "a white periodical would be less vulnerable to accusations of disloyalty."
+She found that he was under what his friend Chester Himes called "extraordinary pressure" to avoid writing about the US.
+As Ebony magazine delayed publishing his essay "I Choose Exile", Wright finally suggested publishing it in a white periodical.
+He believed that "a white periodical would be less vulnerable to accusations of disloyalty".
 He thought the Atlantic Monthly was interested, but in the end, the piece went unpublished.

 In 1955, Wright visited Indonesia for the Bandung Conference.
 He recorded his observations on the conference as well as on Indonesian cultural conditions in The Color Curtain: A Report on the Bandung Conference.
-Wright was enthusiastic about the possibilities posed by this meeting of newly independent, former colonial nations.
+Wright praised the conference extensively.
 He gave at least two lectures to Indonesian cultural groups, including PEN Club Indonesia, and he interviewed Indonesian artists and intellectuals in preparation to write The Color Curtain.
 Several Indonesian artists and intellectuals whom Wright met, later commented on how he had depicted Indonesian cultural conditions in his travel writing.